asu-cactus/Data-Integration-Demo/readme.md

 Customized Corpus using data table based words:   vocabulary size = 535

+### Transformer
+Vanilla transformer model

 ## Usage

-###

-Three models are separated into three notebook files
+models are separated into three notebook files

-you can run the notebook file on Google Colab
+Simply run the notebook file on Google Colab or your local environment